Nebraska Divorce Laws

 • Inputs to the education and care of children

-• The capacity of the supported partner to be busy in profitable job in the absence of interference of the interests of any minors that are in the custody of this partner
+• The capacity of the supported partner to get a profitable job without affecting the interests of any minors that are in the custody of this partner.

 Divorce Papers